Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Chronic infections, sometimes called ulcers, are wounds that have a biological or physiological reason for not healing.
-If a wound is chronic usually does not have anything to do with the amount of time the wound has been present.
-If unrecognized and untreated, chronic wounds—such as a leg ulcer from a vein problem, a foot wound in a person with diabetes, a bed sore, or an infected wound — may cause serious health complications.
+Chronic infections, sometimes called ulcers, are wounds that have a biological or physiological reason for not healing, regardless of the the amount of time the wound has been present.
+If unrecognized and untreated, chronic wounds (such as a leg ulcer from a vein problem; foot wound in a person with diabetes;a bed sore, or an infected wound) may cause serious health complications.

-Chronic wounds can be recognized by the loss of skin and/or tissue surrounding the wound.
-If a wound has become chronic, intensive medical intervention is necessary for the wound heal.
+Chronic wounds can be recognized by the loss of skin and/or tissue surrounding the wound and intensive medical intervention is typically necessary for the wound to heal.
 There are several types of chronic wounds and each has its own causes and treatment regimens.

 Arterial UlcersResulting from an inadequate blood supply (typically caused by atherosclerosis or fatty plaque build-up in the arteries), the arteries narrow and harden, resulting in poor blood circulation.
 Even a small scratch may not heal properly due to the compromised blood supply, and can lead to the development of this type of ulcer.